ElectronSculptor/Projet-AlgoProg1/README.md

 ## Challenges Faced

-During development, we encountered issues when running the program.
+During development, I encountered issues when running the program.
 Initially, the program was developed on Windows and compiled into an `.exe`.
-When moving to Linux (specifically on Kali Linux), we found that `gcc` did not work as expected.
+When moving to Linux (specifically on Kali Linux), I found that `gcc` did not work as expected.
 The issue was traced back to a failure to declare external variables in `init.h` using the `extern` keyword, which was necessary for proper linking across files.

 ## Results